bldavies/bldavies.com/content/blog/pokenet.md

 locations <- data.frame(name = colnames(habits), diversity = colSums(habits))
 ```

-I compute the average value of `diversity` across the locations in which each species habitates via
+I compute the mean (hereafter "average") value of `diversity` across the locations in which each species habitates via

 ```r
 pokemon$average_diversity <- colSums(t(habits) * locations$diversity) / pokemon$ubiquity
 ```

-`ubiquity` and `average_diversity` share a correlation coefficient of about -0.22, suggesting that the two attributes share a weak negative relationship.
+`ubiquity` and `average_diversity` share a correlation coefficient of about -0.22, suggesting that they share a weak negative relationship.
 Thus, on average, more ubiquitous species tend to live in less diverse locations.
 However, this relationship is skewed by a large number of species that cohabitate in one or two locations as shown in the chart below.